project-sunbird/project-sunbird.github.io/pages/developer-docs/upgrading.md

 ### Backup Cassandra

-Ensure that the prerequisites are met and follow the steps to backup the Cassandra database:
+Ensure that the prerequisites are met.
+To backup the Cassandra database:

 1. Take a snapshot of the Cassandara database using the following command